Artist Statement

 Scott's disability is a significant influence on his artwork and has shaped his distinctive visual style, ranging from abstract acrylic painting to digital art and macro photography.
 With over 40 years of experience in creating art, Scott earned his BFA with Honors from Parsons School of Design in NYC.

 During the 90s, Scott participated in various group exhibitions in NYC before taking a hiatus from digital art and photography to manage his Large Format Printing business in Buffalo, N.Y.
-Inspired by Mark Rothko's color field paintings and captivated by shapes, Scott is also connected to the late Frederick Law Olmsted.
+Inspired by Mark Rothko's color field paintings and captivated by shapes, he uses complimentary colors and analogous hues to create his unique abstract geometric paintings.
+Scott is also related to the late Frederick Law Olmsted.

 He even mastered driving with his left foot to attend art events and navigate Buffalo.

 Opting to resume painting and employ his non-dominant hand (left), Scott now creates abstract acrylic geometric paintings, digital art, and photo digital art.
-He indulges in macro photography in his wildflower garden and is open to commissions and private art lessons.
-Additionally, he conducts acrylic fluid painting classes for enjoyment.
+Scott is now living happily in Buffalo, New York, with his Boston Terrier artist assistant and love of his life, Michelle Blue Olmstead.